ThomasKrenn/putty_wo_registry/README.md

 ![image](./screenshots/migrate_session.png)

-This PuTTY stores its configuration (sessions, ssh host keys, random seed file path) to file instead of registry.
+This PuTTY stores its configuration (sessions, ssh host keys, random seed file path) to text files.
 Every session and ssh host key is stored in a separate file.
 Default paths are (where . represents the directory with the Putty binaries):

     ./sessions/packedSessionName
     ./sshhostkeys/packedHostName
     ./putty.rnd

 ## putty.conf